arx-nday/arx-nday/README.md

 Hi, I’m @arx-nday
 I’m interested in developing cool features and making users life better

-Skills:
-- PHP 5.6+
+What i'm usually use:
+- PHP(latest released ver.)
 - WordPress, WooCommerce
 - Laravel
-- JavaScript (ES5, ES6+)
+- JavaScript (prefer ES8+ over jquery)
+- React
 - Git, Docker, Linux, nginx

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- Design patterns

+Familiar with:
+- OpenCart
+- Old PHP (since 5.4)
+- Old JavaScript
+- Old Laravel (work with it since ver.
+5.4)

+I'm not a fan of old legacy tons of random code but can analyse it and update all your outdated things.

-- 📫 How to reach me ...
+- 📫 How to reach me:
+If you want to hire me - [Contact me via Upwork](https://www.upwork.com/workwith/bohdanp23)

 <!---
 arx-nday/arx-nday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.